Expert Cat Care Advice

 What is Catnip?
 The Science Behind the Feline High

-Why does a simple herb turn a dignified hunter into a drooling, rolling, hyperactive mess?
-Dive into the neuroscience of nepetalactone, genetics of catnip immunity, and amazing alternatives like silver vine.
+Why does a simple herb turn a dignified hunter into a drooling, rolling mess?
+Dive into the neuroscience of nepetalactone, the genetics of catnip immunity, and effective alternatives like silver vine.

 KittyCorner Team